Australian Publishing Industry

 Assisted and Self-Publishing Options

-For writers wanting to self-publish their books, or go for assisted publishing options, there are a number of these smaller presses in Western Australia and the wider Australian writing community.
+For writers wanting to self-publish their books, or pursue assisted publishing options, there are a number of these smaller presses in Western Australia and the wider Australian writing community.
 Writers need to do their due diligence on the services offered, associated costs, quality of production, and whether the press offers any assistance with the marketing and distribution of your book.
 Beware of vanity publishers who charge large amounts to print your book, but who offer no distribution channels or marketing support.

 For writers wanting to self-publish, Ingram Spark provide a range of services to assist you with self-publishing in both print and e-book format.
 Ingram Spark also offers a distribution service.
 Their website gives a good overview of the self-publishing process and the cost and steps involved.